 This is the programming language used to create software.
 It is used only by coders to create programs.
 Programming languages include Java, C++, PHP and Simlab.

 Jobs that use software development

 There are several jobs in the IT industry that use software development.
-Here are five popular careers you can start with the knowledge of software development.
-For the most up-to-date salary information from Indeed, click on the national average salary link for each job title below.
+Here are five popular careers you can start with the knowledge of software development:

 Primary duties: Computer programmers write, modify and debug software.
 They write code to create server applications, maintain, monitor, document and test software.

 Primary duties: Database administrators monitor and improve the performance of database systems.
 They install, configure, troubleshoot and maintain database systems and ensure optimal security at all times.

 National average salary: $89,689 per year

 Primary duties: Senior systems analysts monitor network and system parameters, such as performance and security.
 They install, configure, maintain and upgrade software and hardware of the networking systems.

 Primary duties: Software engineers document and test programs for client applications.
 They manage projects and explain business requirements and technical specifications based on company guidelines and user expectations.